vyakart/cautious-carbon/README.md

 ## License

-MIT License - Free to use and modify.
+GNU GPL v3 - Free to use and modify.

-## Contact

-For questions or contributions, contact Medius Earth.